MihirMore/100daysofcode-Python/log.md

 ### Day - 37

 **Thoughts** : Today I learnt about the CRUD operations using API and also about API headers.
 The application built today is about tracking a new habit and posting the data to a graph created in pixela.
 This enables us to track our habits and how prodcutive we are.

+### Day - 38

+**Thoughts** : The project developed today is a workout tracker which let's you track you workouts and uses a NLP engine - Nutritionix which gives us the information about the workouts and calories burnt.
+This is a very useful application.